TITLE 1 GENERAL GOVERNMENT ADMINISTRATION

 [18.104.22.168 NMAC - Rp, 22.214.171.124 NMAC, 11/30/2015]

-B. An agency shall have an approved microphotography plan on file with the records management division before master microfilm can be stored.
+B. All state agencies and any public entity shall have an approved microphotography plan on file with the records management division before master microfilm can be stored.
 For microfilm plan requirements, refer to 1.14.2 NMAC.

 C. Microfilm shall pass inspection before it is approved for storage.